 Calling Halloween Switch Witch as the Sugar Show Begins

-Can a sweet-tooth be tamed as we consume 31 five-pound bags of sugar per year?
+With our sweet tooth, we consume 31 five-pound bags of sugar per year.

 Posted Oct 30, 2013

 To be certain that no one was left sugarless on Halloween, bags of candy lined the shelves of markets for the past month.
 These are now about to trigger sugar-high children and even many adults who slip into their children’s sweet stash.
 The debates about big bad sugar continue to rage on.
 Between the “for” and “against” advocates there may never be a true meeting of the minds.
 And now the anti-sugar lobby has gleaned more evidence against “The Sweets Monster” from the 2013 Connecticut College addictive Oreo cookie study.

 There is enough evidence against sugar to ban it from every household in the nation.
 The United States Department of Agriculture says that on a per capita basis, we consume 31 five-pound bags per year.

 Based on facts and observation, sweets create cravings for more sweets, even in adults.
 No matter how many times a woman might say, “A minute on the lips, forever on the hips,” few can resist dessert temptation.
 Even Weight Watchers has come to this realization and packages its own brand of yummies.

 On Halloween, what are parents to do about sugar-high children?
 While we are so concerned about obesity in children — which indeed has some correlation to sugar intake — parents might also consider ways to mitigate the side effects of sugar on teeth.
 Chewy candy that sticks to the teeth is far more harmful that chocolate which more easily washes away.